TWBug/GoldCardHenge/content/faq/can-a-foreigner-with-the-r-o-c-nationality-apply-for-an-employment-gold-card.en.md

   - Application
 weight: 1
 ---
-1. A national with Taiwanese household registration and who is currently residing in Taiwan and who has entered Taiwan with a foreign passport and is applying for residency, or an extension of stay or residency, shall first register his/her moving-out registration with the Household Registration Office.
+1. An R.O.C.
+National who has a Taiwanese household registration; is currently residing in Taiwan; entered Taiwan with a foreign passport; and is applying for residency or an extension of stay or residency, must first register their moving-out registration with the Household Registration Office.
-2. The Immigration Department will not accept applications for men of close to service age or men of service age who have not fulfilled their military service obligations under any of the following circumstances:
+2. The application of males who have not completed compulsory military service of conscription age or near conscription age will not be accepted if they fall into one of the following situations:

-* Do not hold an overseas Chinese identity certificate for service or a Chinese passport with the endorsement of the overseas residence status.
+* Having neither an Overseas Compatriot Identity Certificate for the purpose of military service nor an Overseas Compatriot Identity Endorsement on his R.O.C. passport.
-* The overseas Chinese national service male has lived in Taiwan for one year.
+* Being an overseas draftee who has resided in Taiwan Area for one year or more.
-* According to the law, they should be subject to conscription and restrict their exit.
+* Having been subjected to conscription in accordance with the law and is being restricted from leaving the country.